Jan Mašek, PhD

 Undergraduate

-Being a bachelor’s student of Molecular biology and Biochemistry at Charles University I am currently experiencing my first scientific research in Mašek lab.
+Being a master’s student of Molecular biology and Biochemistry at Charles University I am currently experiencing my first scientific research in Mašek lab.
 The molecular logic of the Notch ligands in development and disease is a fascinating topic and makes my enthusiasm for lab work grow every day.
 I am happy and thankful to start under Janek’s mentorship and gain new knowledge from our lab members.